 Learn About a PhD in HR

 A PhD in HR is a doctoral degree in human resources (HR).
 Human resources encompasses how people in a working environment or organization interact and relate to one another.
 Students exploring a PhD in HR often have lengthy work experience in HR and are looking to increase their career opportunities.
 A PhD allows a student to study human resources, conduct research, and focus on an area of concentration that will aid them in a career after graduating.
-Students obtaining a PhD in HR are looking to stay in their industry for the duration of their careers.
-A PhD in HR should have a few areas of concentration that will make the experience ideal for a student specializing in corporate HR or non-profit HR.
-While the principles of these positions are the same, the execution and how business is carried out varies greatly.

 How Long Does a PhD in HR Take to Complete?